pracks224/Interview_Prep/README.md

 - What is Short-circuiting evaluation in stream ?
 - When to use findFirst and findAny.
 - Summing all the element of a list.
+- ***
+- Describe the use of Optional in Java?
+- Describe the differnce between map,flatmap and reducce

+### Spring Boot and Mircoservices

+- Describe the use case of JSON Web Token?
+- How can you disable the Autoconfiguration in Spring boot Application?
+- How do Microservice communicate each other?
+- Describe the API Gateway design pattern for Micro service?
+- Describe some principle of Mircro Service deployment?
+- Describe the Circuit Breaker Design Pattern?

 ### JS